nunocoracao/n9o.xyz/content/posts/202206-homepage-guide/index.md

 ---
-title: "How I started my own Homepage for free using Docker, Hugo, and Firebase"
+title: "How I created my own Homepage for free using Docker, Hugo, and Firebase"
 description: "Currently, there are several solutions to build and host your personal website.
 I wanted to challenge myself to see if I could do it with the same set of features as some of the paid solutions out there and for free.
 Here are the results."
 summary: "Currently, there are several solutions to build and host your personal website.
 I wanted to challenge myself to see if I could do it with the same set of features as some of the paid solutions out there and for free.
 Here are the results."
 categories: ["Development", "Tutorial"]